groupby/elements-logic/README.md

 git submodule update --init
 ```
 ## Setup
-Run the `./scripts/setup.sh` script from the root of the monorepo to build all of the SFX-Logic packages.
+Run the `./scripts/setup.sh` script to build all of the SFX-Logic packages.
 ```sh
   ./scripts/setup.sh
 ```